Preparing the next generation of economic historians

 I support my economic history PhD students to launch their careers by imparting the attitudes and skills necessary to succeed as a junior academic.
 This sometimes means helping them to develop a strong second field of interest besides economic history.
 And to help them think explicitly how their economic history research relates to that second field - how they can contribute to big economic questions using insights derived from historical enquiry.

-Homer Wagenaar (PhD Economics, expected completion: 2022) As primary supervisor.
-Second supervisor: Norma Dawson Thesis title: The Law and Economics of the Dutch Patentless Period Fields: Economic History, Law & Economics, Innovation
+Homer Wagenaar (PhD Economics, expected completion: 2021) As primary supervisor Second supervisors: Norma Dawson and Christopher Coyle Thesis topic: The Patent System of the Netherlands in the early Nineteenth Century Fields: Economic History, Law & Economics, Innovation Policy